 Check the Power Source

-Look for damaged, chewed, or exposed power cables connecting the microwave to the power socket.
-For safety reasons, remove the microwave from the power outlet when inspecting for exposed cables.
-Plug it back, and if you get a display, then you are good to go.
-If not, proceed to the next step.
+Look for damaged, chewed, or exposed power cables connecting the microwave to the wall outlet.
+For safety reasons, remove the microwave from the wall outlet when inspecting for exposed cables.
+When you’re done, plug the microwave back in, and if you get a display, you are good to go.

 Check the Circuit Breaker

-Troubleshooting a popped circuit breaker is quite simple.
+Troubleshooting a tripped circuit breaker is quite simple.
 Carefully go and open the door to the circuit breaker housing.
 Look at whether any of them has been switched off.
 If the answer is yes, look at the blueprint placed close to each circuit breaker.

 Lastly, check the connection between the power cable and the back of the microwave, whether it is loose or broken.
-Once you fix the problem, put some water in a cup, put it in the microwave, close the door, switch it on and wait for some time.
-You have solved the problem when the microwave turns on and heats the water without going off again.
+Once you fix the problem, put some water in a cup, put it in the microwave, close the door, switch it on, and wait for some time.
+You’ll know you’ve solved the problem when the microwave turns on and heats the water without going off again.
 If not, proceed to the next step.

 Check the Transformer

-Malfunctioning Door Switches
+Malfunctioning Door Latches